sergiuHudrea/habitDeveloper/BE/BE_README.md

     }
 ```

-### Patch /journal/:username -- takes a journalEntry object and inserts a journal entry into the dailyJournal array
+### PATCH /journal/:username -- takes a journalEntry object and inserts a journal entry into the dailyJournal array
 ```
-An example of journalEntry object can be seen below:
+An example of journalEntry object to send can be seen below:

 const journalEntry = {
             challengeName: "Sl_1_NoPhoneBeforeBed",